sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/sharing-models.md

 ---

-Once you have created your models you might want to share them without having to build a full web app your self.
+Once you have created your models you might want to share them without having to build a full web app yourself.

 You can use the [replicad share application](https://studio.replicad.xyz/share) for this.